 artichoke hearts as an appetizer, capers, egg-dipped fried artichoke hearts, lemon vegetable recipe, Rene Black, sautéed artichoke hearts, vegetable appetizers, vegetables cooked with white wine, vegetables with white wine and lemon sauce

 Generations have sent wordless messages with flowers.
 Food ‘speaks’ as well.
 Rene Black, manager of the Waldorf-Astoria’s restaurants for many years, was once asked by a cadet at the Naval Academy to bring the hotel’s culinary arts to bear on an affair of the heart.
 He wanted to persuade a lady to marry him.
-For the evening of the proposal, Mr. Black suggested a menu that would include” a breast of chicken served in a little nest to represent the safety of the ketch” –a sailing vessel–and a dessert “bearing the nomenclature ‘Ritorna vincitor’”–Return a Conqueror!
-The description of the evening Mr. Black arranged for the couple and the story of how the midshipman’s suit fared appeared in Gourmet Magazine and is now in the magazine’s online archive.
+For the evening of the proposal, Mr. Black suggested a menu that would include” a breast of chicken served in a little nest to represent the safety of the ketch” –a sailing vessel–and a dessert “bearing the nomenclature ‘Ritorna vincitor'”–Return a Conqueror!
+The description of the evening Mr. Black arranged for the couple and the story of how the midshipman’s suit fared appeared in Gourmet Magazine (December 1978) “An Evening At the Waldorf” by Jean and Bud Ince.
 It holds the record for receiving more responses from readers than any other article in the magazine’s history.

 Mr. Black was searching among foods for ones that would allude to romance with a sailor.
 But many foods naturally offer their services as metaphors–albeit not always romantic ones.
 The artichoke shields its heart in layers of spiky leaves–most of which are inedible.
 The layer of silky fibers spread over the heart has to be carefully scraped away, because even a single filament caught in the throat is bothersome.
 Beneath the rough exterior, however, lies the tender heart…